rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Spelgard Spell List.md

 If you roll the same number on both d8s, the chaotic energy leaps from the target to a different creature of your choice within 30 feet of it.
 Make a new attack roll against the new target, and make a new damage roll, which could cause the chaotic energy to leap again.
 A creature can be targeted only once by each casting of this spell.

 - **+1PM:** aumenta o dano em 1d6

-### Chill Touch
-  <div class="spell-tags">cold energy unholy occult</div>

-*Cantrip*
-- **Execução:** padrão;
-- **Alcance:** 18m (12 quadrados de 1,5m);
-- **Alvo:** 1 criatura;
-- **Duração:** concentração..

-___
-You create a ghostly, skeletal hand in the space of a creature within range.
-Make a ranged spell attack against the creature to assail it with the chill of the grave.
-On a hit, the target takes 1d6 necrotic damage, and it can’t regain hit points until the start of your next turn.
-Until then, the hand clings to the target.
-If you hit an undead target, it also has disadvantage on attack rolls against you until the end of your next turn..

-- **+2 PM:** Increase the damage by 1d6.

 ### Concentração de Combate